Mobile Sports Massage In York – Expert Therapy At Home

 Some people are surprised that I’m an Advanced Personal Trainer as well as a massage therapist, but the two work very well together.
 Massage is great for fixing the symptom (the tight muscle), but my PT background helps me find the cause (the bad movement habit).
 During our session, I’m looking at how you naturally hold yourself.
 Is one shoulder higher than the other?
 Are your shoulder blades “winging” out?
 I don’t just want to rub the muscle, I want to give you simple, practical tips on how to sit or move differently so that your body doesn’t tighten up again.

-I’ve had this pain for years—is it too late to fix?
+I’ve had this pain for years, is it too late to fix?

 I get asked this a lot, usually by people who feel they’ve tried everything.
 But I can tell you from personal experience that it’s never too late.
-I had with chronic lower back pain for over 30 years following a car accident in 1989.
+I had chronic lower back pain for over 30 years following a car accident in 1989.
 The body is incredibly good at healing if you show it that it’s safe to do so and give it the assistance it needs.
 Whether you’ve had your own big event or if your issue has been decades in the making, we can work together to “un-learn” those old patterns of tension.
 Because I spent decades figuring out how to fix my own back, I use that same approach to find out why your neck and shoulders are stuck and get them moving properly again.

 Why do you sometimes suggest massaging the chest when my pain is in my neck?

-Because my intention is to not just treat your current pain but to prevent it retuning in the future I look at the body as a series of connected chains.
+Because my intention is to not just treat your current pain but to prevent it returning in the future I look at the body as a series of connected chains.
 Chronic neck and shoulder pain is frequently a result of tight chest muscles (pectorals) physically pulling the shoulders forward and down.
 Because most of us spend our lives reaching forward whether to type, drive, or eat, these muscles become short and overactive.

 This creates a constant state of tension where your neck and upper back muscles are forced to strain just to keep your head upright against that forward pull.
 If I only massage your back, I am treating the part of the body that is being pulled while ignoring the part doing the pulling.
 By releasing the tension in your chest, we remove that forward pressure, allowing the muscles in your neck and shoulders to finally relax and hold their natural position.